lancedb/vercel_blob/README.md

 If your rust code is part of a client package (running in the browser via wasm or running some kind of custom client application) then you will need to obtain an authentication token.
 This can be done by creating a route in your server that will supply short-lived authentication tokens to authorized users.
+The crate documentation contains an example.